ZETA (fusion reactor): First machines

 In 1947, Cockcroft arranged a meeting of several Harwell physicists to study Thomson's latest concepts, including Harwell's director of theoretical physics, Klaus Fuchs.
 Thomson's concepts were poorly received, especially by Fuchs.
 When this presentation also failed to gain funding, Thomson passed along his concepts to two graduate students at Imperial, Stanley (Stan) W. Cousins and Alan Alfred Ware (1924-2010).
 He added a report on a type of toroidal particle accelerator known as the "Wirbelrohr" ("whirl tube"), designed in Germany by Max Steenbeck.
 The Wirbelrohr consisted of a transformer with a torus-shaped vacuum tube as its secondary coil, similar in concept to the toroidal pinch devices.

 Later that year, Ware built a small machine out of old radar equipment and was able to induce powerful currents.
 When they did, the plasma gave off flashes of light, but he could not devise a way to measure the temperature of the plasma.
 Thomson continued to pressure the government to allow him to build a full-scale device, using his considerable political currency to argue for the creation of a dedicated experimental station at the Associated Electrical Industries (AEI) lab that had recently been constructed at Aldermaston.

 Ware discussed the experiments with anyone who was interested, including Jim Tuck of Clarendon Laboratory at Oxford University.
 While working at Los Alamos during the war, Tuck and Stanislaw Ulam had built an unsuccessful fusion system using shaped charge explosives, but it did not work.
 Tuck was joined by Australian Peter Thonemann, who had worked on fusion theory, and the two arranged funding through Clarendon to build a small device like the one at Imperial.
-But before this work started, Tuck was offered a job in the US, eventually returning to Los Alamos.
+But before this work started, Tuck was offered a job in the U.S., eventually returning to Los Alamos.